 He amassed 11 league titles in addition to two Champions League wins and numerous other accolades and trophies along the way.
-Paul Scholes is the player’s player.
-He may not have won many individual awards, but everyone from Zinedine Zidane to Edgar Davids paid respect to his talents over the years.
-He gained the nickname ‘Sat-Nav’ thanks to his unerring ability to find his teammates with the ball, and he retired as a champion.
+Paul Scholes is the ultimate players’ player.
+He may not have won many individual awards, but everyone from Zinedine Zidane to Xavi paid respect to his talents over the years.
+He gained the nickname ‘Sat-Nav’ thanks to his unerring ability to find his team-mates with the ball, and he retired as a champion.
 But it wasn’t all plain sailing for one of the best players of his generation; a man criminally undervalued during his time at the top.

 • • • •